-Contact UCPD Berkeley's Crime Prevention Unit, (CPU), for a Security Survey and an officer will meet with you to identify areas in your office or building that may need security improvements.
-The CPU can assist you in safeguarding your building or office against unlawful entry and theft and advice on how to get involved with the Safe TEAM program.
+Contact the UCPD Berkeley Crime Prevention Unit, (CPU), for a security survey and an officer will meet with you to identify areas in your office or building that may need security improvements.
+The CPU can assist you in safeguarding your building or office against unlawful entry and theft and advise on how to get involved with the SAFETeam program.
 Please contact the UCPD Berkeley CPU, (510) 642-3722 for more information.